 The signs of these diseases may be subtle and simple at first, but will eventually become bigger and more pronounced problems that will affect everyday life.
-Obviously nobody wants to receive a diagnosis of one of these diseases, which is why denial, refusing to talk about it, and overcompensating for issues are common methods of covering up the symptoms.
+Obviously nobody wants to receive a diagnosis of one of these diseases.
+As a result, denial, refusing to talk, and overcompensating for issues are common methods of covering up the symptoms.
 There is even a condition called anosognosia, which may affect a loved one when there is damage to the part of the brain that allows the perception of one’s own illness.
 This could give a parent or loved one a lack of awareness of his or her own problems.

-It is important to understand and recognize how your loved one could be hiding his or her symptoms so that you can get them the care that the need.
+It is important to approach this topic from a position of understanding.
+Recognizing your loved one could be hiding his or her symptoms is the first step to getting them the care they need.
 Here are a few common signs to be on the lookout for.

 - Covering up basic problems – Sometimes elderly people with memory loss or disease have difficulty driving or interacting with their family and friends.
 While they may not always have an excuse for their forgetfulness, their spouse may cover for them; they’ll step in and finish sentences, complete tasks, or just make excuses.